li11ianc/explaining-movie-revenue/project/project.md

 ### Stuff

-For our dataset of 5000 movies, we decided to remove the variables id, homepage, and original\_title, since we felt that these variables did not contribute to our research question of what contributed to a “successful” movie.
-Additionally, since we found problems with the budget and revenue variables of non-American movies (not in US dollars), we decided to filter for only english movies as a proxy for American movies.
-(Since there is no definite way to filter for only American movies).
-We also filtered for movies that had a budget and revenue that were nonzero, this is so that our data would not be skewed by movies that were not intended to draw revenue or were not of the same budget caliber of the rest of the films.
+In order to conduct our analysis, we will be using a dataset from Kaggle known as the “TMBD 5000 Movie Dataset”.
+This dataset is a collection of 5000 movies and various characteristics, including budget, revenue, the spoken language of the film, and various other traits.

+There are a few variables we will remove from the dataset, as they aren’t particularly useful for our analysis; among them are “id”, “homepage”, and “original\_title”, as these variables are not related to the films themselves but serve only to identify the movies within a database.

+Furthermore, we have filtered the original dataset for only movies whose original\_language is listed as Engish.
+While this does cut out a significant portion of the dataset, it was necessary due to a problem we encountered with the budget and revenue variables – they weren’t all in USD.
+While an English filter isn’t a perfect discriminator for American currency values, it serves as a useful proxy and reduces the currency discrepancy to a level that is statistically insignificant.

+We have also filtered out movies that have values of zero for budget and/or revenue.
+As our analysis focuses on how movies become successful, we felt that movies with zero values were not seriously seeking financial success, and consequently may skew our results since the films were not designed to draw profits.

+Here is a visualization of the distribution of the “popularity” variable as well as its top 10 observations within the dataset.

 ![](project_files/figure-gfm/popularity-explanations-1.png)<!-- -->